-- 8.1 The Hepatitis B vaccination series and a Tetanus shot are offered at no charge to all laboratory employees.
+- 8.1 The Hepatitis B vaccination series and a Tetanus shot or booster are offered at no charge to all laboratory employees.
 Immunization titer level will be tested after completion of the Hepatitis B series if available.
-If a titer is not developed, an additional series or booster shot shall be provided as recommended by the ISP identified physician or other health care professional. - 8.2 Employees who decline the provided vaccinations/booster shots/titer checks must sign the Vaccination Declination Form indicating they understand the potential health consequences of not receiving the recommended vaccinations and titer checks. - Assessment of hearing levels will be conducted annually after a baseline is established.
+If a titer is not developed, an additional series or booster shot shall be provided as recommended by the ISP identified physician or other health care professional. - 8.2 Employees who decline the provided vaccinations/booster shots/titer checks must sign the Vaccination Declination Form indicating they understand the potential health consequences of not receiving the recommended vaccinations and titer checks. - 8.3 A baseline hearing test will be provided to staff who test fire weapons.
+Assessment of hearing levels will be conducted annually after a baseline is established.
 Blood lead levels will also be assessed for staff that test fire weapons.
 A baseline lead test will be provided to staff who test fire weapons.
 Assessment of lead levels will be conducted at five year intervals after a baseline is established. - 8.4 Results of provided health tests will be made available to the individual at the time they are received and as requested by that individual.